We've reviewed every pair of the best ghd straighteners to help you settle on 'The One'

 - Any unique or interesting technology

-- Whether it worked on all hair or was more suited to specific types
+- If it worked universally well or was best on specific hair types

-How to choose the best ghd straighteners for you
+How to choose the best ghd straighteners for your hair

-- Hair type: If you have curly or very thick hair, the wide plates of the ghd Max will be a godsend, while something slimline and simple like the Original IV styler is a good choice for fine and straighter hair.
-Hair length is important, too, as very short styles need narrower plates, such as those of the ghd Mini, while those with very long hair may appreciate the predictive technology of the Platinum+.
-Or, for those with hair that lacks volume, the Glide Hot Brush may appeal, as it smooths without completely flattening sections, too.
+- Type and texture: If you have curly or very thick hair (or both), the wider plates of the ghd Max will work well, while something simpler, like the Original IV Styler, is great for fine and straighter hair.
+Consider length, too; very short hairstyles need narrower plates, such as those of the ghd Mini, while very long hair may appreciate the predictive technology of the Platinum+.
+Those with hair that lacks volume, the Glide or Duet Blowdry tools may appeal, as they stretch and smooth without completely flattening sections.

-- Styling behaviour: Every model on this list is designed to straighten hair, but do you also want to be able to curl and wave with your tool?
-If so, picking a model with a curved barrel, such as the ghd Gold, would be a smart choice.
-Think about how often you straighten, too.
+- Styling capabilities: Each tool is designed to smooth and straighten hair, but do you want to wave and curl with your tool, too?
+If so, a curved barrel, like that of the ghd Gold, would be a smart choice.
+Consider how often you straighten, too.
 If daily, it makes sense to invest in a tool that inflicts less damage on strands.
 If you are only an occasional user of heated tools, a more basic model without hair health benefits will likely suffice.

-- Budget: ghd is a premium brand and none of these stylers come at bargain basement prices.
-However, often the newer the model (and its technology), the higher the price tag.
+- Budget: As a premium brand, no ghd styler has a "cheap" price tag.
+That said, often the newer the model (and the technology), the higher the price.
 If your budget is smaller, consider an older device like the Original IV or Gold.
-Both are still high-performing tools but, as they aren't the brand's latest, they tend to come at better-value prices.
-This is particularly true during shopping events, such as the ghd Black Friday sale, when slightly older models usually have most generous discounts.
+Both are still high-performing tools but, as they aren't the brand's latest, they cost less.
+This is worth remembering during shopping events like the ghd Black Friday sale, when older models usually have more generous discounts.

 Do ghd straighteners turn off automatically?

-The agonising question we all ask ourselves after leaving the house in a hurry: Did I forget to turn my hair straighteners off?”
-Despite trying to recall the moment you put them down, you often cannot remember whether or not you turned them off – making your journey to work or a social engagement far from stress-free.
+Yes; this is one of the things people love most about ghd tools.
+The agonising question anybody with hair straighteners will ask themselves if they left the house in a hurry: Did I forget to turn them off?”
+Despite trying to recall the moment you put them down, you often cannot remember turning them off – which can make your journey to work or a social engagement unnecessarily stressful.

-But when it comes to these tools, all ghd hair straighteners are programmed to switch themselves off automatically after 30 minutes (with the exception of the Glide's 60 minutes, Chronos' 10 and the Unplugged's three).
-That's one less thing to worry about,
+Thankfully, all ghd hair straighteners are programmed to switch themselves off automatically after 30 minutes (with the exception of the Glide's 60 minutes, Chronos' 10 and the Unplugged's three).
+That's one less thing to worry about on a busy day.

 How hot do ghds get?